Shifting Funding Priorities Could Mean More HIV Infections and Deaths | ID Week 2024

 More data and research are needed about the impact of policies that shift funding for HIV prevention away from populations most at risk for infection, Allison Agwu, M.D., MSc, said during a presentation on Hot Topics in HIV at ID Week 2024, which is being held this week in Los Angeles.

-Agwu, who is professor, pediatric and adult infectious diseases at Johns Hopkins University in Baltimore, presented an analysis done by Ethan Borre, M.D., Ph.D., at the Massachusetts General Hospital, that showed Tennessee’s plan to shift funding for HIV prevention could lead to poorer outcomes, more deaths and increased costs.
+Agwu, who is professor, pediatric and adult infectious diseases at Johns Hopkins University in Baltimore, presented an analysis done by Ethan Borre, M.D., Ph.D., at the Massachusetts General Hospital, which showed Tennessee’s plan to shift funding for HIV prevention could lead to poorer outcomes, more deaths and increased costs.

 In January 2023, Tennessee rejected $6.2 million in funding from the Centers for Disease Control and Prevention (CDC) for HIV prevention.
 CDC provides funding for HIV testing kits, condoms and pre-exposure prophylaxis (PrEP) with a priority focused on men who have sex with men, transgender women, people who inject drugs and heterosexual black women.
 Instead, the state would reallocate separate funding for HIV testing for first responders, pregnant women and survivors of sex trafficking.

-The analysis done by Massachusetts General Hospital used a model called the Cost-Effectiveness of Preventing AIDS Complications (CEPAC), which is a computer-based simulation model to predict outcomes for disease.
+An analysis done by Massachusetts General Hospital used a model called the Cost-Effectiveness of Preventing AIDS Complications (CEPAC), which is a computer-based simulation model to predict outcomes for disease.
 Researchers teamed up with Tennessee-based community organizations Nashville CARES and Friends For All Memphis, as well as investigators from Vanderbilt University, Yale University, and the national HIV Medicine Association.

 Borre and his colleagues found that reallocating HIV prevention funding away from CDC-prioritized populations toward would result in additional HIV transmissions and deaths, including 166 additional HIV transmissions, 190 additional deaths, and 843 life-years lost over 10 years.
 It will also lead to $4.1 million in costs, or a 1,300% increase in costs per death prevented among people with HIV.